 When I was 12 years old, like most girls my age, I struggled with my identity, wanting to fit in and figuring out what I was good at.
 I received my first hand-me-down computer in 3rd grade from my godfather and I was hooked.
 I started playing PC strategy games filled with building cities, managing economies and maneuvering armies through imagined lands.
 The thrill of creating stuck with me as I taught myself basic web development in HTML & CSS.

-Growing up in a predominantly Hispanic neighborhood where the teen pregnancy rate is around 95.46 (per 1,000 females ages 15 to 19) and gang violence is prevalent; it’s obvious that there are very few role models.
+Growing up in a predominantly Hispanic neighborhood where the teen pregnancy rate is around 95.46 (per 1,000 females ages 15 to 19 as of 2012 census data) and gang violence is prevalent; it’s obvious that there are very few role models.
 Being constantly teased about my mixed Asian and Latino heritage, I felt like an outcast.